 Signs & Symptoms of Addiction Explained

-While those two categories can be very similar in terms of the mechanisms behind them, and their effects upon the addict and those around them, this article will focus on the former category (drug addiction); for more information on behavioural addiction specifically, see our page on the topic.Similarly, for detailed information on alcohol addiction specifically, see our section on alcoholism and related pages.
+While those two categories can be very similar in terms of the mechanisms behind them, and their effects upon the addict and those around them, this article will focus on the former category (drug addiction).
+The unifying element is reward.
+Both activities change the reward-mechanisms in our brains and this is why we may become addicted to them.

-First and foremost, it is vital to realise that, just as every person is unique, so is each individual case of addiction.
-Whilst there are many signs and symptoms which tend to be commonly found in such cases, it is certainly possible for a person to suffer from addiction without displaying all – or even any – such symptoms; meanwhile, one person’s addiction may look quite different from another’s in terms of visible symptoms, even if they are addicted to the same substance, while people addicted to different substances may display vastly different symptoms (see below for details of the symptoms typically associated with specific substances of abuse).
+Whilst there are many signs and symptoms which tend to be commonly found in such cases, it is certainly possible for a person to suffer from addiction without displaying all – or even any – such symptoms.
+Meanwhile, one person’s addiction may look quite different from another’s in terms of visible signs, even if they are addicted to the same substance, while people addicted to different substances may display vastly different symptoms (see below for details of the symptoms typically associated with specific substances of abuse).

 Although we will be discussing here a broad range of symptoms and behavioural traits which may be identifiable in many if not most cases, it must always be remembered that there are few hard and fast rules which apply in every case, and the fact that a given person does not display some of the symptoms described in this article is no guarantee that they are not in fact addicted (whilst on the other hand displaying one or even several of the symptoms in question may not automatically indicate the certainty of addiction).